Azure/sg-aks-workshop/CUSTOMER_CHALLENGES.md

   9. Setup Chargeback
   10. Setup Alerting
     * Alert when SSH access into a Container
-    * Alert when AKS Cluster coes not have IP whitelisting set
+    * Alert when AKS Cluster does not have IP whitelisting set

 ## Prerequisites